 Hey everyone, I'm going on vacation next week, and I won't have regular access to a computer.
 I will release all of next week's chapters in advance to avoid making scheduled release errors or waiting to fix mistakes that any of you might catch while I'm gone.

 So we'll do things a bit differently this week: I will release five chapters (which will start an end a new arc) throughout the day on Thursday PST.
-Patreon subscribers will still get an additional chapter on top of that.

 Thanks for reading!